 Humanity is reeling from the physical effects of technology as well.
-Normal human development does not happen at lightning speed; it is a timed and sequenced process that requires human interaction, behavioral learning, and real experiences if we are to learn the full spectrum of emotion and mature into healthy and happy adults.
+Regular human development does not happen at lightning speed; it is a timed and sequenced process that requires human interaction, behavioral learning, and real experiences to learn the full spectrum of emotion and mature into healthy and happy adults.
 In times past, the way we lived our lives incorporated human interaction.
 Technology has now changed the way we live.
 Pushed too rapidly, human development becomes distorted or retarded, and emotional maturity goes awry alliance insurance.

 While we continue to crave new and faster technology, as physical beings, we also feel the physical effects of getting what we want.
-We are becoming isolated and narrow in focus, perpetuating a narrow, superficial, and isolated existence.
+We are becoming isolated and narrow in focus, perpetuating a limited, superficial, and solitary existence.
 Human beings were not meant to live in this way.
 The human spirit needs to be nourished and replenished with work, play, friendship, and love.
 At the core of us, we are emotionally and physically interactive beings.
-When we lose our ability and the opportunity for emotional connectedness, we are in danger of becoming as inanimate as the technology we so greatly desire.
-Our electronic media culture bombards the current world with mass reproduction and reproducibility that can fool the human eye.
+When we lose our ability and the opportunity for emotional connectedness, we are in danger of becoming as inanimate as the technology we desire.
+Our electronic media culture bombards the current world with mass reproduction and reproducibility to fool the human eye.
 Reality can become distorted; what’s real and what’s not real?
-The word, simulacrum means an unreal or superficial likeness, a copy without the original.
+Simulacrum means an unreal or superficial likeness, a copy without the original.

-Photographs, TV, video games, advertising, special effects, and computers are part of our electronic media, offering images so realistically created or altered, they can appear real, even when they are not alliance insurance.
-This inability to differentiate the real from the not real causes us to question our reality and we begin to mistrust our own perceptions.
-We begin to believe that nothing is real.
+Photographs, TV, video games, advertising, special effects, and computers are part of our electronic media, offering realistically created or altered images.
+They can appear real, even when they are not alliance insurance.
+This inability to differentiate the real from the not real causes us to question our reality, and we begin to mistrust our perceptions.
+We start to believe that nothing is real.
 This leads to feelings of apathy, hopelessness, and, ultimately, anarchy.
-If nothing is real, then nothing really matters.
-We become as robotic as our technological inventions, and just as cold and unfeeling.
-This is death to a human spirit that requires the warmth of human connection, touch and trust as its foundation.
-And, the human spirit will not go quietly into the night; it will not vanish without a fight.
-It will find some other way to express itself, too often in the sensual world of substance abuse and addiction.
+If nothing is real, then nothing matters.
+We have become as robotic as our technological inventions and just as cold and unfeeling.
+This is death to a human spirit that requires the warmth of human connection, touch, and trust as its foundation.
+And, human nature will not go quietly into the night; it will not vanish without a fight.
+It will find another way to express itself, too often in the sensual world of substance abuse and addiction.

 RELATED ARTICLES :